Do not underestimate the little old couple. They're the reason he's The Cape

 - Grimm has a teenage blutbad who gets adopted by humans.
 As a result, she ends up being unable to control her animalistic nature until she meets Monroe, who helps her.

 Mythology & Religion

-- Technically, St. Joseph in The Bible, being the (literal) stepfather of, well, God.
-Averted with the Virgin Mary, who actually is God's mother.
+- Joseph in The Bible, being the literal stepfather of Jesus.
+Averted with Mary, who actually is Jesus' birth mother.

 - Agatha from Girl Genius was raised by people she knew as Adam and Lilith Clay, who she referred to as her parents, but it was later revealed that they were the Heterodyne Boys' construct sidekicks, Punch and Judy (not quite Muggles, but pretending to be), and the famous Bill Heterodyne was her real father.

 - She still treats them like her parents and is enraged when Von Pinn handwaves their destruction.

 - In The Inexplicable Adventures of Bob!, Molly the Monster—arguably the most intelligent being on Earth but still young and very naive—is being raised by the very human Bob & Jean.

 - Subverted in the '80s cartoon Wildfire, in which our heroine is a mystical princess from another dimension being raised on Earth by a Muggle foster father...who, it turns out, is her father, brainwashed to think he comes from Earth.